 harmonisation of REPORTING of Testbed RESULTs

 A number of testbeds are currently being established.
 Therefore, it is important that the results of testbeds are shared, as there could be outcomes and lessons learnt that will be useful to the maritime community.
 In order to do this and to allow for ready comparison of the relevant elements of testbed results (and map them to elements of the IMO e-navigation Strategy Implementation Plan), reporting of the results of testing of e-Navigation solutions, systems and services should be harmonised.

+The report should contain a:

 Description of the studied problem

-Detailed description of the target of the analysis – specify objective of the analysis and define requirements to the expected results
+Detailed description of the target of the analysis – specific objective(s) of the analysis and define requirements to the expected results

 Description of the question, implementation, results and recommendation